makkus/freckles_website/pages/02.blog/declarative-scripting-using-ansible-modules-and-roles/item.md

    => ok (changed)
 ```

-Being able to do all this, combined with the multitude of available roles on "Ansible Galaxy" can be quite powerful, and potentially save quite a bit of time in the day of a typical developer or systems/devops person.
+Being able to do all this, combined with the multitude of available roles on *Ansible Galaxy* can be quite powerful, and potentially save quite a bit of time in the day of a typical developer or systems/devops person.

 ### Conventions

 One of the main goals for `frecklecute` was to have an easy-to-understand scripting language, using *Ansible modules* and *roles* as building blocks.
 To achieve that, there are some conventions that need to be understood, at least once your scripts get more complex and use the more advanced features.

 Those conventions obviously need to be documented.
 Unfortunately this is still work-in-progress, and not finished yet.
-The most important of those relates to execute tasks with 'root' or 'sudo' permissions, which is something I've ignored so far, because we used the 'root' user to execute the examples.
+The most important of those relates to executing tasks with 'root' or 'sudo' permissions, which is something I've skipped over so far because we just used the 'root' user to execute the examples.

-In 'real life' we wouldn't do that, but use a 'normal' user account, which has 'sudo' permissions already.
+In 'real life' we wouldn't do that, but use a 'normal' user account which has 'sudo' permissions already.
 Without those we wouldn't be able to install packages using the system manager, or add new users and groups.

 *Ansible* deals with this by providing a `become` keyword, which, if set to `true` means that *Ansible* will execute the task (or role) in question using 'root' permissions.
-This goes along with the `--ask-become-pass` commandline flag in the `ansible-playbook` application.
+This goes along with the `--ask-become-pass` command-line flag in the `ansible-playbook` application.

 `frecklecute` does support that flag as well, and you can also tell it to execute some tasks using elevated permissions.
 If that is necessary, one can either use the 'exploded' form of task description I was referring to earlier, or, in the case of the short-form you specify the task name all uppercase.
 In our example, this would look like: